 These are the feelings of many couples when they find out one has dementia.
 They know the journey will be long, but they have no idea how long.
 They know the days are dark, but aren't sure how much darker they will get.
 Their loved one is disoriented; unable to help.
 They don't know which way to turn, or where to get the strength to make the journey.
 Getting back to a normal life is no longer an option.
 The fear and confusion is devastating.
 Now imagine a gentle tap on the window.
 A friendly person tells you where you are, and where to get the fuel for the journey back.
 The friendly neighbor tells you that you can and will make it.
 We want to be that friendly neighbor.
 Meeting the needs of families struggling with dementia is a task we embraced.

-I stress the urgency the situation.
+I stress the urgency of the situation.
 During early stages a lot of good can be done that can't be done later.
 By acting during in the early stages many families can be spared the humiliation of a competency hearing.
-With proper planning, financial resources may be protected and assets could be saved.
+With proper planning, financial resources may be protected and assets may be saved.
 By having a financial and legal plan tailored to a family's needs, the family could avoid many costly pitfalls later.
-When facing a debilitating cognitive illness, delaying to plan may be a costly mistake.
-We, along with the attorneys we are associated with are here to help!